-Table 2-8.
-Proposed Recreation Evaluation Study Schedule
+Table 3-9 Recreation Evaluation Study Schedule

 Task Schedule

-Recreation fieldwork Memorial Day 2024 - Labor Day 2024
+Recreation fieldwork late-June 2024 - Labor Day 2024

 Draft Study Report early December 2024

 Final Study Report mid-February 2025

-2.7 Cultural Resources Study
+3.7 Cultural Resources Study

 Cultural resources are the objects, sites, structures, districts, and landscapes that reflect history and prehistory at a local, state, or national level.
 The National Register of Historic Places (NRHP) is the nation's inventory of historic properties that meet specific criteria of local, state, or national importance.
 In order for a property to be eligible for listing on the NRHP, it must possess integrity of location, design, setting, materials, workmanship, feeling, and association.
 In addition, the property must have significance under one or more criteria: